Yongwen6580/CoinListAPI/README.md

        go install google.golang.org/grpc/cmd/protoc-gen-go-grpc@v1.2

-4) change the directory to coinService
+4) change the directory to proto

-       cd pkg/gRPC/coinService
+       cd pkg/gRPC/proto

 5) Create the proto file with the required services and messages in the proto directory(In this case coinService directory)